 Does seeing what friends are sharing make you happy?
 Or does it make you feel down?
 When you know how news and social media affect you, you can decide if you need to make some changes to how you use it.

 People usually post about the shiny parts of their lives.
 It's less common to see people sharing daily struggles or disappointments.
 You're more likely to see pictures of a couple's romantic date, for example, than pictures of the argument they had in the car on the way there.
 So even if what you're seeing is a true story, remember that it's never the whole story.

 The news can be heavy.
 Try to find balance by focusing on things that make you feel happy.

 Reserve time to disconnect.
 Close your apps and turn off the TV.
 Read a book, get outside, work on a puzzle, call a friend.
 It doesn't matter what you choose to do.
-Just make sure it's something that feels worth your time.
+Just make sure it's something that feels supportive and worth your time.

 Current as of:

 Author: Healthwise StaffMedical Review: JoLynn Montgomery PA - Family Medicine & Heather Quinn MD - Family Medicine

 JoLynn Montgomery PA - Family Medicine & Heather Quinn MD - Family Medicine

 © 1995-2021 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.